crewshin/ios-engineer-tweet-md/README.md

 ### What to Expect after you Submit
 Our team will be notified and we'll review the submission within 3 days.
 Among other things, we'll be checking for:
 * Ability to fully meet the requirements of each task as specified.
-* Attention to detail when it comes to the code style and the lack of unnecessary changes to files which you did not need to modify.
+* Attention to detail when it comes to the code style.
 * Well-architected, robust, and maintainable code.
 * Avoid overly complicated objects, functions, and classes.
 * Expertise with UIKit and AutoLayout.